-Material fees, including textbooks, are sometimes included with the fees for programs in Continuing Studies.
-If additional textbooks are required, they will be listed on the course outline.
+Textbooks are usually required, and yes, they are expensive.
+Your course outline will list the textbooks for the class.
 Regular access to the required textbooks is necessary in order to succeed in your classes and is a part of the cost of studying at Langara so budget for the purchase of textbooks every semester.
 Buying online is the best option.